odoo/documentation/inventory/shipping/setup/dhl_credentials.rst

 =====================================================
-How to get DHL credentials for integration with Odoo?
+How to get DHL credentials for integration with Twenty20?
 =====================================================

-In order to use the Odoo DHL API, you will need:
+In order to use the Twenty20 DHL API, you will need:

 - A DHL.com SiteID